nuuuwan/news_lk3_data/README.md

 He made this observation during the opening ceremony of the new Court Complex in Theldeniya today (15).

+Wickremesinghe also highlighted the government’s achievement of implementing 75 new laws in the past two years emphasizing that this initiative has positioned Sri Lanka as the sole country in South Asia with a modern legal system.

-Despite facing accusations of shielding wrongdoers, the government remains steadfast in its commitment to combatting crime and ensuring justice, the President further said.
+Despite facing accusations of shielding wrongdoers, the government remains steadfast in its commitment to combatting crime and ensuring justice, he further said.

+The President also reiterated his commitment to combating corruption by undertaking various transformative measures, the President’s Media Division (PMD) reported.

 ◼️